 We maintain an employee stock purchase plan.
 Generally, all eligible employees, including executive officers, employed by us or by any of our participating affiliates, may participate in our 2017 Employee Stock Purchase Plan (2017 ESPP) and may contribute through payroll deductions up to 15% of their eligible compensation for the purchase of our common stock under the 2017 ESPP.
-Unless otherwise determined by our Board of Directors or Compensation Committee, the purchase price per share of our common stock under the 2017 ESPP is 85% of the lesser of the average of the high and low sales price of our common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period.
+Unless otherwise determined by our Board of Directors or Compensation Committee, the purchase price per share of our common stock under the 2017 ESPP is 85% of the lesser of the average of the high and low sales price of our common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period (or, if the relevant offering period has multiple purchase periods, the last trading day of the relevant purchase period).
 No employee may purchase shares of our common stock in any calendar year under the 2017 ESPP having an aggregate fair market value in excess of \$25,000, determined as of the first trading day of the offering period.
-For the offering period ended June 30, 2019, Mr. Miller purchased 4,032 shares, Mr. Goldan purchased 941 shares, and Mr. Marino purchased 2,695 shares under the 2017 ESPP at a per share purchase price of \$5.64.
-For the purchase period ended June 30, 2020, Mr. Miller purchase determing period ended June 30, 2020, Mr. Miller purchased 2,695 shares under the 2017 ESPP at a per share purchase price of \$6.13.
-For the offering period ended June 30, 2020, Mr. Miller purchased 2,711 shares, Mr. Goldan purchased 490 shares and Mr. Marino purchased 346 shares under the 2017 ESPP at a per share purchase days and the 2017 ESPP at a per share purchase price of \$6.13.
-For the offering period ended June 30, 2020, Mr. Miller purchased 2,711 shares, Mr. Goldan purchased 490 shares and Mr. Marino purchased 346 shares under the 2017 ESPP at a per share purchase of \$6.13.
-For the offering period ended June 30, 2020, Mr. Miller purchased 2,711 shares, Mr. Goldan purchased 490 shares and Mr. Marino purchased 346 shares under the 2017 ESPP at a per share purchase of \$7.34.
+For the offering period ended June 30, 2019, Mr. Miller purchased 4,032 shares, Mr. Goldan purchased 941 shares, and Mr. Marino purchased 4,032 shares under the 2017 ESPP at a per share purchase price of \$5.64.
+For the purchase period ended December 31, 2019, Mr. Goldan purchased 2,695 shares under the 2017 ESPP at a per share purchase price of \$6.13.
+For the offering period ended June 30, 2020, Mr. Miller purchased 2,711 shares, Mr. Goldan purchased 490 shares and Mr. Marino purchased 346 shares under the 2017 ESPP at a per share purchase price of \$7.34.